kstenerud/compact-time/README.md

 Specifications
 --------------

-This specification is part of the [Specification Project](https://github.com/kstenerud/specifications)
+This specification is part of the [Specifications Project](https://github.com/kstenerud/specifications)

 * [Compact Time Format Specification](compact-time-specification.md)